eclipse-edc/Samples/basic/basic-03-configuration/README.md

 So far we have not had any way to configure our system other than directly modifying code, which generally is not an elegant way.

 The Eclipse Dataspace Connector exposes configuration through its `ConfigurationExtension` interface.
-That is a " special" extension in that sense that it gets loaded at a very early stage.
+That is a special extension in that sense that it gets loaded at a very early stage.
 There is also a default implementation named [`FsConfigurationExtension.java`](https://github.com/eclipse-edc/Connector/blob/releases/extensions/common/configuration/configuration-filesystem/src/main/java/org/eclipse/edc/configuration/filesystem/FsConfigurationExtension.java) which uses a standard Java properties file to store configuration entries.